What Is Moral-Credential Bias?

-Another Example of Moral Credential Bias
+Another Example of Moral-Credential Bias

 I've paid enough tax, your majestyI once overheard a driving instructor say to his pupil, "I just work cash in hand these days.
 I've paid enough tax over the years."

-This is a great example of Moral Credential Bias.
+This is a great example of moral-credential bias.
 Good practice in the past does give the green light for bad practice.

-A Practical Application for Moral Credential Bias
+A Practical Application for Moral-Credential Bias

-Defend yourself and othersUnderstanding Moral Credential Bias is useful to help you counter it, either in yourself or in others.
+Defend yourself and othersUnderstanding moral-credential bias is useful to help you counter it, either in yourself or in others.
 Remember, the idea that you're normally good is no defence for being bad.

 "If you rob a bank once, you'll go to jail.
 You won't be let off for the nine times you didn't rob a bank."

-Summary of Moral-Credential BiasIf you think somebody justifies doing something wrong on the grounds that he feels he's accumulated sufficient goodwill, tell him his decision is influenced by Moral Credential Bias.
+Summary of Moral-Credential BiasIf you think somebody justifies doing something wrong on the grounds that they feel they've accumulated sufficient goodwill, tell them their decision is influenced by moral-credential bias.